 Contracts make business happen.
 These extremely useful tools set the relationship between two parties in stone by dictating how their relationship will take place.
 However, when one party breaches a contract, those who are involved could be hurt, including sustaining possible damages.
 Fortunately, parties who breach contracts can be held accountable through a breach of contract lawsuit.
 However, you must be one of the parties who the law says is eligible to file.
-Who can sue for breach of contract?
-Let’s take a closer look.
+Let's take a closer look at who that is.

 The laws are designed so that only those who have been impacted by the breach of contract can file a lawsuit for it.
 This means there are two types of party: primary first parties, and third parties.
 First-parties are those who are directly involved in the contract itself.
 For example, if the contract is between two or more businesses to create a mutually-beneficial deal, any of the businesses named in the contract could potentially sue for the breach.